Sierra Leone: Geography

 Sierra Leone is on the southwest coast of West Africa, mostly between latitudes 7° and 10°N (a small area is south of 7°), and longitudes 10° and 14°W. It is bordered by Guinea to the north and east, Liberia to the southeast, and the Atlantic Ocean to the west and southwest.
+It has an area of 73,252 km2, divided into a land area of 73132 km2 and water of 120 km2.

-Sierra Leone has an area of 73,252 km2, divided into a land area of 73132 km2 and water of 120 km2.
-The country has four distinct geographical regions.
 In eastern Sierra Leone the plateau is interspersed with high mountains, where Mount Bintumani reaches 1948 m, the highest point in the country.
 The upper part of the drainage basin of the Moa River is in the south of this region.

 The centre of the country is a region of lowland plains, containing forests, bush and farmland, that occupies about 43% of Sierra Leone's land area.
-The northern section of this has been categorised by the World Wildlife Fund as part of the Guinean forest-savanna mosaic ecoregion, while the south is rain-forested plains and farmland.
+The northern section of this has been categorised by the World Wildlife Fund as part of the Guinean forest-savannah mosaic ecoregion, while the south is rain-forested plains and farmland.

 In the west, Sierra Leone has 400 km of Atlantic coastline, giving it both bountiful marine resources and attractive tourist potential.
 The coast has areas of low-lying Guinean mangroves swamp.
 Freetown sits on a mountainous coastal peninsula next to the Sierra Leone Harbour.

 The climate is tropical, with two seasons determining the agricultural cycle: the rainy season from May to November, and a dry season from December to May, which includes harmattan, when cool, dry winds blow in off the Sahara Desert and the nighttime temperature can be as low as 16 °C. The average temperature is 26 °C and varies from around 26 to 36 °C during the year.